ABoehlen/gpx2shp_lv03/README.md

 Avenue is ArcView's built-in object oriented scripting language.
 "By using Avenue, you can customize the program and further extend its power", describes Amir H. Razavi the language's purpose in his 1999 book \[1\].

+The ESRI shapefile spatial data format (SHP) was introduced in 1994, together with ArcView GIS Version 2.
+Since 1998 its specification is open and provided by ESRI \[2\].

 The GPS Exchange Format (GPX) was first released in 2002, about the same time the last ArcView release was published.
 ArcView has never supported this format, but since it's a plain text format it's quite easy to import it using a few Avenue scripts.

 GPX files store waypoints in geographic coordinates (WGS 1984).
-To be able to use the point data easily together with Swiss maps, gpx2shp_lv03 transforms the coordinates into projected Swiss coordinates LV03 using the formula described in \[2\].
+To be able to use the point data easily together with Swiss maps, gpx2shp_lv03 transforms the coordinates into projected Swiss coordinates LV03 using the formula described in \[3\].

 ## System requirements
 An ArcView GIS 3.x installation is required.